relaycoder/repograph/README.md

 Thanks to Tree-sitter, RepoGraph has robust support for a wide array of popular languages:

--   TypeScript
--   JavaScript
+-   TypeScript / JavaScript (including JSX/TSX)
 -   Python
 -   Java
 -   Go
 -   Rust
--   C
--   C++
+-   C / C++
 -   C#
+-   PHP
+-   Ruby
+-   Solidity
+-   Swift
+-   Vue

 *Support for more languages is on the roadmap!*